Oscar186/Customer-Churn-Prediction/Readme.md

 │
 └── model_evaluation/
     └── evaluation.yaml
+production_models/
+└── model.pkl
 ```
-The next milestone is **Phase 07 – Model Pusher & Model Registry**, where accepted models will be promoted to a production-ready model registry, laying the foundation for deployment and model lifecycle management.
+The next milestone is Phase 08: Prediction Pipeline & FastAPI, where the production model will be exposed through a REST API capable of making real-time customer churn predictions.
 ```